-What are the Best Rated YA Mysteries to Read in 2025?
-I’ve done a post of my favorite YA Mysteries of all time, but as Spooky Season is approaching, I thought I should highlight some new and highly rated YA Mysteries to read in 2025.
+What are the Best Rated YA Mysteries to Read in 2026?
+I’ve done a post of my favorite YA Mysteries of all time, but I thought I should also highlight some brand new and highly rated YA Mysteries.
+If you love girl detectives and teen Scooby gangs, this is the list for you.
 Let’s go!

 All these YA Mystery Books are either award-winning or highly rated on Goodreads… or both!